hbaniecki/adversarial-explainable-ai/README.md

 <p align="center"><img src="fig/aiml.png"></p>

 There are various adversarial attacks on machine learning models; hence, ways of defending, e.g. by using XAI techniques.
-Nowadays, attacks on model explanations come to light, so does the defense to such adversary. *Veritas Vincit*
+Nowadays, attacks on model explanations come to light, so does the defense to such adversary.

+<p align="center"> <em>Veritas Vincit</em> </p>

 ## Papers